 If you come into the dealership with enough money to buy the car without financing, you are a “cash buyer.”
 If you are planning to get a loan through your bank or credit union, you will be said to “have your own money.”
 But either way, you have to talk to somebody from the dealership's F&I team.
 They’ll talk to you about down payments, interest rates, and terms of financing the car.

 Even if you have your own money and want to simply buy the car outright, it can be worth listening to what an F&I person has to say.
 The dealership may be able to beat a bank's interest rate, for example —especially if you’re shopping for a new car.
-Alternatively, rebates or cash back may be available for taking out finance, and if you’re buying an electric or hybrid vehicle, you should pursue any available tax credits.
+Alternatively, rebates or incentives may be available for taking out finance, and if you’re buying an electric vehicle or plug-in hybrid, you should pursue any available tax credits.
 They will also stress the importance of an extended warranty and additional insurance – these are all things you should consider, even if you don't intend to purchase.

 According to a report by Consumer Reports in 2013, 55% of the drivers who bought an extended warranty on a car never used it, and those who did actually spent more on the coverage than the repairs would have cost.
 Don’t be afraid to say “no” to extras if they aren't what you're after.
 The last thing the dealership wants to do is lose you at this stage of the deal.

 As you approach the finish line, the F&I person may have a few more things to show you, or another member of the sales team may show up to talk to you about undercoating, fabric protection, paint protection, and car alarms.
-These add-ons and extras might be useful to you, but equally they might not.
+These add-ons and extras might be useful to you, but equally they might not, and will drive up the total cost of the car either way.
 There is no obligation to buy.
 Once you have signed title forms, the registration, and any loan contracts, you are done.
 Find and thank your salesperson, get your keys, and head out into your new automotive world.